-In many of the groups that I visit around the world, we find that they have a portfolio proposition that is either advisory, discretionary, or perhaps have both.
+In many of the wealth management groups that I visit around the world, we find that they have a portfolio proposition that is either advisory, discretionary, or perhaps have both.
 What I find interesting though is why their propositions are such and whether they are open minded to the alternatives.

-In the discretionary camp, the clear benefits are that the adviser or portfolio manager can take advantage of short living market opportunities, perhaps can get leverage of the whole book size (or many portfolios at the same time), and reduce or eliminate the workflows for client communications and confirmations when adjusting portfolios.
+In the discretionary camp, the clear benefits are that the adviser or portfolio manager can take advantage of short term market opportunities, perhaps can get leverage of the whole book size (or many portfolios at the same time), and reduce or eliminate the workflows for client communications and confirmations when adjusting portfolios.
 Also this model is inherently more scalable as less ‘workflows’ to involve external people (ie clients) are required.
 The downside however is that in many countries the regulatory overheads and approvals to offer a discretionary service to investors is sometimes quite challenging in terms of license approvals, education and experience requirements and often firm capital adequacy requirements.

-What I find interesting is that in some countries the discretionary service is regarded as the premium service for more valuable clients, and advisory for the broader client range, whereas in other countries it is the other way around.
+What I find interesting is that in some countries the discretionary service is regarded as the ‘premium’ service for more valuable clients, and advisory for the broader client range, whereas in other countries it is the other way around.
 Clearly this is historical in it’s positioning.

 - Assuming the clients have phones or email. the adviser can then use their email / CRM / SMS or whatever ways of communication they desire to communicate with their clients electronically.

 - The clients can read the portfolio review documents and can then either speak to the adviser or use on-line methods (built into Financial Simplicity’s digital platform) to approve the portfolio adjustments for the adviser.

 - The adviser then implements the portfolio adjustments according to their workflows and methods which could involve methods to efficiently make trades for clients en-masse.